Table of Contents

 Home improvement projects can expose pets to toxic chemicals:

-Contain volatile organic compounds that can cause respiratory issues and central nervous system effects -
+- Oil base paints Contain volatile organic compounds that can cause respiratory issues and central nervous system effects

-Extremely toxic if ingested, cause severe gastrointestinal irritation and potential liver and kidney damage -
+- Paint thinners Extremely toxic if ingested, cause severe gastrointestinal irritation and potential liver and kidney damage

 Keep pets in separate areas during paint projects and ensure proper ventilation.